partheus/website/writing/posts/drawing-a-blank.md

 After four or five of these, the stranger asked Ezekiel how long the place would be open.

 Ezekiel laughed carefully. &quot;You planning on staying long?
-We&#39;re open all hours.&quot;
+We&#39;re open long hours.
+Tonight, I'm closing up at midnight.&quot;

 The stranger nodded, as if confirming a detail from memory. &quot;Good.
 You&#39;ll have to make them all leave for two of them.&quot; With that last bit, the stranger smiled politely. &quot;Two hours.&quot;